Live Activities implementation tutorial

 Define an attribute type that conforms to the LiveActivityAttributes protocol.
 This protocol extends Apple's ActivityAttributes and adds a required liveActivityData property for Adobe Experience Platform integration.

 The liveActivityData property is mandatory - it is required by the LiveActivityAttributes protocol.
-It must include a liveActivityID (or channelID for broadcast) and is used by the SDK to track and manage the Live Activity through Adobe Experience Platform.
+For transactional activities, provide a liveActivityID.
+For broadcast activities, provide a channelID.
+The SDK uses this data to track and manage the Live Activity through Adobe Experience Platform.

 Copied to your clipboardimport ActivityKitimport AEPMessagingLiveActivity@available(iOS 16.1, *)struct FoodDeliveryLiveActivityAttributes: LiveActivityAttributes {var liveActivityData: LiveActivityDatavar restaurantName: Stringvar orderNumber: Stringstruct ContentState: Codable, Hashable {var driverName: Stringvar deliveryTime: Stringvar orderStatus: String}}